 When you have a dental emergency, you need to find a dentist who can handle your situation from start to finish.
 Your dentists, Dr. Kapers and Dr. Jackson, are here to provide you quality and comprehensive emergency dentistry in St. John, IN.
 There’s no telling when accidents will happen or when you’ll experience debilitating dental pain.
 The only thing you can plan is who will be handling your dental care when an emergency occurs.

-At Creating Smiles, we offer fillings and root canals that can instantly relieve your dental pain, all-ceramic dental crowns that can repair your teeth, and dental implants to replace missing teeth.
-There’s no situation that our St. John office has not treated countless times before.
+At Creating Smiles, PC, we offer fillings and root canals that can instantly relieve your dental pain, all-ceramic dental crowns that can repair your teeth, and dental implants to replace missing teeth.
+There’s no situation that our St. John dental office has not treated countless times before.
 We can even see you on the same day you call!
 However, just so you can be prepared, here’s how to handle common dental emergencies in your time of need:

 Toothaches can stem from cavities, physical trauma, or just a piece of food being stuck between the teeth.
 If pain continues after rinsing and flossing around the tooth, go ahead and take an OTC medication.
 A cold compress can also help manage any discomfort.

 Broken or chipped teeth – either caused by trauma or tooth decay – can often be fixed by covering the healthy portion of the tooth with a dental crown.
 A crown is placed over the base of your tooth and protects the healthy portion from future decay or breakage.

 Losing a tooth in an accident can be a very nerve-racking and traumatic experience.
 If you happen to knock out any of your teeth, it’s important to know that you’re under a time constraint.
 If you can find your teeth, pick them up by the crown – never the root – and place them under your tongue.
 We’ll have a much better chance of reconnecting the teeth if they stay in their natural environment inside your mouth.